Rusty Paul

 Russell K. Paul (born June 23, 1952) is an American politician serving as the mayor of Sandy Springs, Georgia since 2014.

+He was first elected to office December 7, 1977 as a member of the Stone Mountain city council (four terms 1978-1984).

+He later joined Secretary Jack Kemp at the U.S. Department of Housing and Urban Development (1987–1991) as an intergovernmental relations office, Deputy Assistant Secretary and later as Assistant Secretary for Congressional and Intergovernmental Relations in the George H.W.
+Bush administration.

 Early life and education

 Paul was born in 1952, and grew up in the Birmingham, Alabama area.
 He received a Bachelor’s degree at Samford University and attended graduate school at Georgia State University.

 Career

-Paul was the Stone Mountain city council member from 1977 to 1983.
-From1989 to 1993, he served as Assistant Secretary for Congressional and Intergovernmental Relations for the Housing and Urban Development Department under Secretary Jack Kemp.
+Paul was a Stone Mountain city council member from 1977 to 1983.
+From 1989 to 1993, he served as Assistant Secretary for Congressional and Intergovernmental Relations for the Housing and Urban Development Department under Secretary Jack Kemp in the George H W. Bush presidential administration.
 He chaired the Georgia Republican Party from 1995 to 1999, and became a State Senator representing northern Fulton County from 2001 to 2003.
 In 2005, he was elected to Sandy Springs city council.
-Paul was elected to succeed Eva Galambos in November 2013.
+Paul was elected to succeed Sandy Springs' first mayor Eva Galambos in November 2013.